mitmarcus/agentic_it/docs/design.md

 Bot: Great!
 Try printing a test page now.
 User: It works!
 Bot: Excellent!
 Issue resolved.

 ```

 ### Example 3: Network Status Check

 ```

 User: Is there an outage?
 Flow: [NetworkStatusFlow] → [StatusQueryNode (async)]
 Bot: Current network status:
 ⚠️ SharePoint: Degraded performance (investigating)
 ✅ VPN: Operational
 ✅ Email: Operational

 ```

 ### Example 4: Clarification Needed

 ```

 User: It's not working
 Flow: [DecisionMaker: clarify] → [AskClarifyingQuestion]
 Bot: I'd like to help!
-Could you tell me:
-     - What application or service isn't working?
-     - What error message do you see?
-     - When did this start happening?
+Could you tell me: - What application or service isn't working? - What error message do you see? - When did this start happening?

 ```

 ### Example 5: Sensitive Data Redaction

 ```

 User: My password abc123 doesn't work for VPN
 Flow: [RedactInput] → ...
 Bot: ⚠️ Note: Sensitive information was removed from your message for security.

      Let's help with your VPN login issue.
 Are you using your Active Directory credentials?
 If so, try resetting your password at password.company.com

 ```

 ---

-## Appendix C: Prompt Templates
+## Appendix B: Prompt Templates

 ### Decision Maker Prompt